 - All the host has to do is edit his or her listing, select “co-hosts,” and add up to three per property.

 - If the host doesn’t personally know of anyone willing to co-host, he or she can reach out to other co-hosts in your area.
 To do this search for Airbnb properties in your area.
 Scroll down the listing, until you see the About The Home Section.
 You’ll see the owner’s picture.
 If there’s a second profile picture that says “Beth Helps Host,” for example, that is a co-host.
-Contact them and see what they charge, etc.
+Contact them and see what they charge, etc. See our snapshot at the bottom of this post.

 - An invite email will be sent to the potential co-host, which they can either accept or decline.